Breaking Out of the Friend Zone: How to Confidently Express Your Interest

 Megan

 Listen up, gents.
-You've been orbiting in the friend zone long enough.
-It's time to break free, shoot your shot, and see if there's potential for more.
-This isn't about manipulation or disrespecting boundaries.
-It's about confidently putting your cards on the table and seeing where they fall.
-Let's dive in.
+You’ve been orbiting in the friend zone long enough.
+It’s time to break free, shoot your shot, and find out if there’s potential for more.
+This isn’t about manipulation or crossing boundaries—it’s about putting your cards on the table with confidence and respect.

 Step 1: Reality Check